awell-health/awell-sdk/README.md

-# Awell SDK
+# Awell SDK (JavaScript)

-An SDK built with https://genql.dev/.
+An JavaScript SDK built with https://genql.dev/.
 The SDK is auto-generated and should make calling Awell's API easier if if you are on a JavaScript stack.

 The SDK can translates JavaScript code into GraphQL queries, enabling **auto completion** and **validation** for the GraphQL queries.
 Additional benefits: